 "Bought this V60 rotary mower last year and finally got to put some time on it.
 It’s truly amazing what this cutter will go through.
 Works fine on grass and tall weeds, but you really get to see what 41 gpm will do in thick brush and cedar.

 This thing went well above and beyond my expectations.
-With the right machine this cutter is unstoppable.
+With the right machine, this cutter is unstoppable.
 Glad I made this purchase.
-It definitely compliments our land clearing business."
+It definitely complements our land clearing business."

 If interested in buying a new brush cutter, check out what we have to offer.